Philippe Mestrezat

-Philippe Mestrezat (October 14, 1618 in Geneva – February 1, 1690, in Geneva) was a Genevan Calvinist minister and professor at Geneva.
+Philippe Mestrezat (Geneva, 14 October 1618 – Geneva, 1 February 1690) was a Genevan Calvinist minister and professor at the Academy of Geneva.

 Life

 He studied theology at the Geneva Academy, and became a pastor in 1644.
 He was nephew of Jean Mestrezat, pastor at Charenton.

 He was chosen as successor at Geneva to Alexander Morus; but in doctrinal terms shared the sympathy of Morus for the doctrines of the Saumur Academy.
 His views were Amyraldist, and led him into conflict with the Company of Pastors.
-In the debates leading up to the imposition of the Helvetic Consensus he tried to moderate the formulation applied in Geneva; but the other cantons objected, and threatened to boycott the Academy.
+In the debates leading up to the imposition of the Helvetic Consensus he tried to moderate the formulation applied in Geneva, but the other cantons objected and threatened to boycott the Academy.